AlShap0/COMP598_FinalProject/README.md

 ## Alon's direct contribution to the project:
-Equal contribution to formatting of scraped data, data cleaning, category formulation, tweet annotation, and report writing.
+Equal contribution to formatting of scraped data, data cleaning and analysis, category formulation, tweet annotation, and report writing.
 Exclusive contribution to data merging (from all annotators) and visualization.